 See the Women’s Version here.

-They’ve obviously done a good job with the DWR coating because water beaded right off in light drizzle.
+They’ve obviously done a good job with the DWR coating because water beaded right off in the drizzle.

-The fabric has good stretch so it’s a good choice for high-activity hiking or climbing.
-The fabric on the inside has got a nice soft feel to it and felt really comfortable through a full range of motion.
+The fabric has good stretch, so it’s a good choice for high-activity hiking or climbing.
+The fabric on the inside has a nice soft feel to it and feels really comfortable through a full range of motion.

 - Fabric: 96% Polyester, 4% Spandex